Inflectra/spira-documentation/docs/Spira-User-Manual/User-Product-Management.md

 ## My Saved Reports

 This section lists any reports you have saved from the reports center.
-This allows you to store specific combinations of report elements, format, filters and sorts (see the section on Reporting for more details on how to configure a report) for reports that you need to run on a regular basis:
+This allows you to store specific combinations of report elements, format, filters and sorts (see the section on Reporting for more details on how to configure a report) for reports that you need to run on a regular basis.

 ## My Subscribed Artifacts